-All three simulations show similar trend for tropospheric methane lifetime, with a linear decreasing trend from 1980 to 2007 (i.e., -0.04 year yr-1 in S0, -0.05 year yr-1 in S1, and -0.03 year yr-1 in S2), a clear increasing trend during 2011-2015 (0.08 year yr-1 in all three simulations), and a decreasing trend during 2015-2017(i.e., -0.2 year yr-1 in all three simulations).
-The mean (for the period 1980-2017) tropospheric methane lifetime due to OH loss is 9.90.4 years in S0Wopt, which is about 0.5 year lower than S1Wopt (i.e., 10.40.5 years), and about 0.7 year higher than S2Wopt (i.e., 9.2 0.3 years) due to different OH levels and therefore methane sinks, but with similar methane burdens.
+All three simulations show a similar trend for tropospheric methane lifetime, with a linear decreasing trend from 1980 to 2007 (i.e., -0.04 year yr-1 in S0, -0.05 year yr-1 in S1, and -0.03 year yr-1 in S2), a clear increasing trend during 2011-2015 (0.08 year yr-1 in all three simulations), and a decreasing trend during 2015-2017(i.e., -0.2 year yr-1 in all three simulations).
+The mean (for 1980-2017) tropospheric methane lifetime due to OH loss is 9.90.4 years in S0Wopt, which is about 0.5 year lower than S1Wopt (i.e., 10.40.5 years), and about 0.7 year higher than S2Wopt (i.e., 9.2 0.3 years) due to different OH levels and therefore methane sinks, but with similar methane burdens.
 This indicates 1% change in OH levels could lead to about 0.08 year difference in the tropospheric methane lifetime.
-The mean tropospheric methane lifetimes simulated by three simulations are within the uncertainty range of observation-derived estimates for 2000s (Prather et al., 2012) and model estimates (Voulgarakis et al., 2013; Naik et al., 2013).
+The mean tropospheric methane lifetimes simulated by three simulations are within the uncertainty range of observation-derived estimates for the 2000s (Prather et al., 2012) and model estimates (Voulgarakis et al., 2013; Naik et al., 2013).
 All simulations show an increase in methane lifetime during 2011-2015, which could be a signal of the methane feedback on its lifetime (Holmes, 2018) in the model.
-Continued increases in methane emissions (Figure 7) during this time period along with decreases in tropospheric OH concentrations (Figure 13) prolong methane lifetime and therefore amplify methane concentration response to emission changes.
-If methane emissions continue to increase, we can expect stronger increases in atmospheric methane concentrations due to the amplifying effect of methane-OH feedback, which is also shown in the significant increases in methane growth rates during 2014 and 2015.
+Continued increases in methane emissions (Figure 7) during this time period along with decreases in tropospheric OH concentrations (Figure 13) prolong methane lifetime and therefore amplify methane’s response to emission changes.
+If methane emissions continue to increase, we can expect stronger increases in atmospheric methane due to the amplifying effect of methane-OH feedback, which is also shown in the significant increases in methane growth rates during 2014 and 2015.

 4 Conclusions

 In this work, we thoroughly evaluate the methane budget simulated by the GFDL-AM4 and apply the model to quantify changes in global methane budget.
-We simulate the concentrations of methane and related tracers for the period 1980 to 2017 by driving the model with gridded emissions inventory compiled from various sources.
+We simulate the DMF of methane and related tracers for 1980 to 2017 by driving the model with gridded emissions inventory compiled from various sources.
 In order to match the long-term record of surface methane measurements, we optimize global total methane emissions using a simple mass-balance approach.
 Our optimized global total methane emissions are within the range of estimates by previous studies (both bottom-up and top-down).
 The GFDL-AM4 simulations with emissions following two different optimizations (anthropogenic and wetlands) are generally able to reproduce observed methane growth rates for the different time periods (e.g., 9.4 ppb yr-1 during 1984-1998, 1.1 ppb yr-1 during 1999-2006, and 6.1 ppb yr-1 during 2007-2017).
-The simulations are also able to capture the spatial and vertical distribution of methane concentrations as observed by satellites and aircraft measurements.
+The simulations are also able to capture the spatial and vertical distribution of methane as retrieved by satellites and measured from aircraft.
 Our model evaluation show that both simulations with emission optimization on anthropogenic sectors and wetland sector are able to reproduce observed global methane trend and variability despite the different contributions from anthropogenic and wetland emissions.
-This therefore suggests that the accurate estimations in global total emissions and in the interannual/seasonal variabilities of the emissions are critical in predicting global methane trend and variability despite uncertainties in the estimations of individual sources.
+This therefore suggests that the accurate estimates of global total emissions and in the interannual/seasonal variabilities of the emissions are critical in predicting the global methane trend and its variability despite uncertainties in the estimates of individual sources.